dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging.md

 * Information = 2

   For tracking the general flow of the application.
-These logs typically have some long term value.
+These logs typically have some long-term value.
 Example: `Request received for path /api/todo`

 * Warning = 3